Runa Mackay

-Runa Mackay (July 30, 1921 - May 31, 2020) was a medical doctor and peace campaigner that dedicated much of her life to looking after the health of Palestinian people and victims of war and exile.
+Runa Mackay (30 July 1921 - 31 May 2020) was a medical doctor and peace campaigner who dedicated much of her life to looking after the health of Palestinian people and victims of war and exile.

 Early life

-Mackay was born in Kingston upon Hull, the daughter of Duncan Matheson Mackay, an ophthalmologist and Anna Mackay (née Train), and went to secondary school at Esdaile College in Edinburgh.
-Following her father's footsteps, Mackay qualified as a bachelor of medicine and surgery in 1944 from Edinburgh University in 1944, and attended the Edinburgh Medical Missionary Society’s Livingstone Memorial Dispensary in the city's Cowgate.
-During World War II, she spent three summers working with the Women's Land Army at the Scottish Borders.
+Mackay was born in Kingston upon Hull, the daughter of Anna (née Train) and Duncan Matheson Mackay, an ophthalmologist.
+She went to secondary school at Esdaile College in Edinburgh.
+Following her father's footsteps, Mackay studied medicine at the University of Edinburgh, graduating in 1944 with an MB ChB.
+During World War II, she spent three summers working with the Women's Land Army in the Scottish Borders.
 She undertook further study, becoming a doctor in 1952, and a Member of the Royal College of Physicians of Edinburgh in 1954.

 Career

 Her first job was as a house physician and surgeon at Edinburgh's Royal Hospital for Sick Children.
-She became an assistant GP in Chesterfield. and worked at the Livingstone Dispensary, which was run by the Edinburgh Medical Missionary Society (EMMS).
+She became an assistant general practitioner in Chesterfield. and worked at the Livingstone Dispensary in Edinburgh's Cowgate which was run by the Edinburgh Medical Missionary Society (EMMS).

 After her graduation in 1952 Mackay worked briefly as a registrar in the Children's Hospital in Manchester, before she took a position as a locum paediatrician at the EMMS Nazareth Hospital in Israel, in 1954.
-In spite of this role initially having a proposed duration of six months, Mackay stayed in Nazareth for thirty years, working as an obstetrician, gynaecologist and paediatrician.
+In spite of this role initially having a proposed duration of six months, Mackay stayed in Nazareth for 30 years, working as an obstetrician, gynaecologist and paediatrician.
 Her career in Israel was interrupted by a return to Edinburgh in 1957 to undertake further training in obstetrics, and a year's sabbatical in 1976, during which Mackay worked in India.
 On returning to Israel, Mackay accepted a position as a District Medical Officer with the Israeli Ministry of Health, where she would stay for the next ten years, focusing primarily on improving conditions for Palestinians living in areas near Nazareth.

 She was a founding member of the Galilee Society, the National Arab Society for Health, Research and Services, a community support organisation for Palestinian people in the region of Galilee.